18F/18f.gsa.gov/_posts/2016-03-18-how-user-archetypes-informed-the-draft-us-web-design-standards.md

 #### Who they are

-They’re excited to prove their metal, but they may not be experienced enough to create new designs, stand up prototypes quickly.
+They’re excited to prove their metal, but they may not be experienced enough to create new designs or stand up prototypes quickly.

 #### Concerns and challenges